 · announcement · 3 min read

-New resources to integrate the Standard for Open Legal Information into your projects.
+New resources to integrate the Federated Open Legal Information Ontology into your projects.

-New resources to integrate the Standard for Open Legal Information into your projects.
+New resources to integrate the Federated Open Legal Information Ontology into your projects.

-We are excited to announce the release of two new MIT-licensed resources for developers: the SOLI API and the SOLI Python Library.
+We are excited to announce the release of two new MIT-licensed resources for developers: the FOLIO API and the FOLIO Python Library.

-The SOLI API provides a robust and efficient way to interact with the SOLI ontology over HTTPS.
-This RESTful API enables seamless integration of SOLI into various applications and workflows, facilitating access to our comprehensive legal information standard.
+The FOLIO API provides a robust and efficient way to interact with the FOLIO ontology over HTTPS.
+This RESTful API enables seamless integration of FOLIO into various applications and workflows, facilitating access to our comprehensive legal information standard.

 • Search functionality for classes by label or definition